madc/Miki/readme.md

 * Alt+Ctrl+X (or Alt+Cmd+X) to dismiss changes
 * Alt+Ctrl+H (or Alt+Cmd+H) to jump to home

-###Responsible and theme-able via Twitter Bootstrap
+### Responsible and theme-able via Twitter Bootstrap

-The style is borrowed from Twitter Bootstrap and the used theme is called **Spacelab** and can be found on [Bootswatch](http://bootswatch.com/spacelab/).
+The HTML layout is based on [Bootstrap 3](http://getbootstrap.com/) and the theme css-file can be defined in the settings.